-- 6. Over the years, increasing reports of diseases like cancer, hormonal imbalance and fertility issues among humans has led to the identification of certain chemical substances interfering with the hormonal system and their linkage with these diseases.
-These chemicals which may affect endocrine system can be classified as Endocrine Disruptors (EDs).
-EDs encompasses a variety of chemicals including pesticides. - 7.
-As per World Health Organization/International Programme on Chemical Safety (WHO/IPCS, 2002) endocrine disruptor is defined as "an exogenous substance or mixture that alters function(s) of the endocrine system and consequently causes adverse health effects in an intact organism, or its progeny, or (sub) populations."
-And, potential endocrine disruptor is defined as" an exogenous substance or mixture that possesses properties that might be expected to lead to endocrine disruption in an intact organism1, or its progeny, or (sub) populations2".
+8. As per World Health Organization/International Programme on Chemical Safety (WHO/IPCS, 2002) endocrine disruptor is defined as "an exogenous substance or mixture that alters function(s) of the endocrine system and consequently causes adverse health effects in an intact organism, or its progeny, or (sub) populations."
+And, potential endocrine disruptor is defined as "an exogenous substance or mixture that possesses properties that might be expected to lead to endocrine disruption in an intact organism, or its progeny, or (sub) populations".

-- 8. Endocrine disruption remains a field that deserves more research which requires involvement of various disciplines including ecotoxicology, toxicology, molecular biology, epidemiology, and clinical research.
+- Endocrine disruption remains a field that deserves more research which requires involvement of various disciplines including ecotoxicology, toxicology, molecular biology, epidemiology, and clinical research.
 Although, studies showing the linkages between exposures to EDs and human diseases are much stronger now than in 2002, human studies can show associations only, not cause and effect.
 Hence, it is important to use both human and animal data to develop the evidence for a link between exposures to EDs and human disease.
-For risk assessment and informed risk management the actual exposure patterns and levels in humans3; the shape and slope of dose-response functions in humans (P.W.
+For risk assessment and informed risk management the actual exposure patterns and levels in humans; the shape and slope of dose-response functions in humans (P.W.
 Stewart et al. 2008); the health impact (risk, or disease cases attributable to exposure to EDs) need to be evaluated.
 Over the past 10 years, there has been a dramatic shift in focus from investigating associations between adult exposures to EDs and disease outcomes to linking developmental exposures to disease outcomes later in life.
-This is now considered the most appropriate approach for most endocrine-related diseases and dysfunctions4. - 9.
+This is now considered the most appropriate approach for most endocrine-related diseases and dysfunctions. - 10.
 New approaches are also being explored whereby large batteries of high-throughput in vitro tests are being investigated for their ability to predict toxicity, the results of which may be used in hazard identification and potentially risk assessment.
 A challenge to moving forward is that EDs research over the past decade has revealed the complex interactions of some chemicals with endocrine systems, which may escape detection in current validated test systems4.